Admission to the University of Washington

 the quarter system) in freshman- and sophomore-level English courses to apply

-English major (this includes one of our prequisite courses, ENGL 297); the
+English major (beyond our prequisite courses, ENGL 202 and 297); the

 major credits must be taken at the junior and senior levels.